9623D-Double-Vision/DoubleVisionNB/README.md

 ![Alt Text](url)
  17 years old - 12 Grade - **Programmer**, **Skills Route Designer**, and **Drive Team Leader** - Rhett has 3 years of experience in the VEX Robotics Competition

-### **Lauren Wilder**
+### **Whilden Wood**
 ![Alt Text](url)
- 17 years old - 12th Grade - **Main Notebook Loggist**, **Elimination Pair Scouter**, **Budget Manager** - Lauren has 2 years of experience in the VEX Robotics Competition
+ 14 years old - 9th Grade - **Main Notebook Loggist**, **Elimination Pair Scouter**, **Match Loader** - Whilden has 1 year of experience in VEX Robotics

 All 3 of our members contribute to the drive team during competition.
-Elliott and Lauren do not attend West Ashley High School, however they take part in the robotics program.
+Elliott does not attend West Ashley High School, however he takes part in the robotics program.

 ## Game Explanation